Sprocknow/D2R-Reimagined-Mods/README.md

 ## Text Guide

-First up we need to modify the file "bankexpansionlayouthd.json" location should be in \Your D2R install Location\mods\Merged\Merged.mpq\data\global\excel
+First up we need to modify the file "bankexpansionlayouthd.json" location should be in:

+\Your D2R install Location\mods\Merged\Merged.mpq\data\global\excel

 You will want to edit the file to look like this for 180 Pixels wide tabs and 8 Tabs total: